IBMStreams/streamsx.documentation/docs/4.1/java/java-op-dev-guide.markdown

     * **@InputPortSet** - Contains the property definitions for one or more ports.
 The available properties are description, cardinality, optional, windowingMode, and windowPunctuationInputMode.
 Only the last `@InputPortSet` within an `@InputPorts` definition can have a cardinality of -1 (define multiple input ports).

 * **@OutputPorts** - Defines one or more @OutputPortSets that describe the ports for outgoing tuples.
     * **@OutputPortSet** - Contains the property definitions for one or more ports.
-The available properties are description, cardinality, optional, windowingMode, and windowPunctuationInputMode.
+The available properties are description, cardinality, optional, windowingMode, and windowPunctuationOutputMode.
 Only the last `@OutputPortSet` within an `@OutputPorts` definition can have a cardinality of -1 (define multiple input ports).

 * **process(StreamingInput&lt;Tuple&gt; inputStream, Tuple tuple)** - This is the main method that gets called when a tuple is received by the operator.
 In our example, the operator gets the `myString` attribute from the incoming stream.
 It converts the string to upper case, and assigns the resulting string to the output tuple.
 The operator then submits the output tuple to the output port.
 This example demonstrates a common pattern in the process method for Java primitive operator:
     1. Get attributes that you want to manipulate from the incoming tuple using getter methods.